ABOUT WALT’S DANVILLE SERVICE

 Next move… signed lease with Shell Oil and took over the 3 bay service station around the corner.
 Once again I was back in business and hired two more technicians.
 After a short time, I was running out of room again.

 Next move… San Ramon, 5 bay shop located across the street from The Brass Door restaurant.
 Business continued to grow for the next 5 years.
 I started looking around again.

 FINDING OUR LOCATION

 Spring 1996, found an empty building twice the size that needed a lot of improvements to make it functional for automotive.
-I needed the more room to expand again.
+I needed more room to expand again.
 Keeping the other shop open, I took the risk and started improvements at the new location.
-I sandblasted and rolled the floor with epoxy paint, had 8 lifts installed, built the office and installed bathrooms, windows, doors, new lights, electrical outlets, air lines, a new compressor room and a few other things.
+I sandblasted and rolled the floor with epoxy paint, had 8 lifts installed, built the office and installed bathrooms, windows, doors, new lights, electrical outlets, air lines, a new compressor room, and a few other things.
 A month later we were in business at our new digs.

 Starting from a two-bay service station, I kept the faith and never looked back.
 It hasn’t been an easy journey, but with all the hard work and when situations appear impossible, dreams can come true.

 - Wally Macor